bkudria/speakeasy/docs/instructions/04_workflow.md

 1. **Identify Task**: Select the next uncompleted task `[ ]` from the task list.
 2. **Verify Task Status**: Confirm the current task status in tasks.md accurately reflects the project state before proceeding.
 See [Task Status Management](02_documents_and_rules.md#8-task-status-management) for verification procedures.
+3. **Mark In-Progress**: As soon as the task becomes the current focus, mark it as in-progress `[-]` in tasks.md.
+This status update is mandatory before proceeding with further research or planning.
+   - Note: Tasks being actively researched or planned should be marked as in-progress
+   - Note: Tasks being refined or broken down should not be changed to in-progress (unless already marked as such)
-3. **Understand Requirements**: Fully understand what the task needs to accomplish.
+4. **Understand Requirements**: Fully understand what the task needs to accomplish.
-4. **Write Test First**: Create a test that verifies the behavior you want to implement.
+5. **Write Test First**: Create a test that verifies the behavior you want to implement.
 The test should fail initially.
-5. **Execute Test**: Run the test to confirm it fails for the expected reason.
+6. **Execute Test**: Run the test to confirm it fails for the expected reason.
+Verify the task remains marked as in-progress `[-]` in tasks.md.
-6. **Update Status**: After confirming the test fails appropriately, mark the task as in-progress `[-]` in tasks.md.
-This status update is mandatory before proceeding.
 7. **Implement Code**: Write the minimum code needed to make the test pass.
 8. **Capture Discovered Tasks**: If you identify new tasks during implementation:
    - Document them immediately following the guidelines in the [Discovered Task Management](02_documents_and_rules.md#7-discovered-task-management) section.